What to consider when outsourcing to the Philippines

 Over 500 years of Spanish and American influence on the Philippines, coupled with a population polite in nature, results in phenomenal service results, even if there is an occasional “communication gap between customers and Filipino agents,” according to Corey Kotlarz, president of Outsource Consultants.
 Still, even at a distance of more than 8,000 miles and a time zone that is often polar opposite of Western businesses, Filipinos are unwavering in their professional and positive attitude and delivery, says Kotlarz.

 Given such a broad geographic separation, there are some clear cultural differences to be aware of.
-For one, Larcher advises that typical Filipino workers may occasionally need to be prodded to voice their opinions.
-“Companies need to be aware that Filipinos are naturally quiet, respectful and subservient to their supervisors.
-This means that they often need to be encouraged to speak openly about their thoughts and opinions to support a collaborative workplace,” he says.
+For one, Filipino workers may occasionally need to be prodded to voice their opinions.
+Experts describe Filipinos as naturally quiet and respectful, meaning they may need to be encouraged to speak openly about their thoughts and opinions to support a collaborative workplace.

-There are several major trends that will affect the Business Process Outsourcing (BPO) within the Philippines that companies should carefully assess.
+There are several major trends that will affect Business Process Outsourcing within the Philippines that companies should carefully assess.

-However, Larcher still thinks that salaries in the Philippines will continue to be a source of considerable value for companies in 2017 and beyond.
-But with higher salaries come an increased local cost of living and more traffic and congestion in urban areas where outsourcing centers are traditionally located.
+Experts agree that salaries in the Philippines will continue to be a source of considerable value for companies.
+But, with higher salaries comes an increased local cost of living and more traffic and congestion in urban areas where outsourcing centers are traditionally located.

 With these factors in mind, Kotlarz says a growing number of companies are beginning to consider more suburban or rural locations for their BPO operations.
 Though there are trade-offs in either case.
 “Employee attrition rates are increasing in the major metropolitan cities where heavy outsourcing is done,” Kotlarz explains, but more rural populations may also be less educated, with looser cultural ties to North American customers.